ccsb-scripps/AutoDock-GPU/doc/readme/home.md

 # Documentation

-It contains the documentation for:
+It is divided in the following categories:

 1. [Users](readme_users.md)
 2. [Developers](readme_developers.md)